VirusPilot/ogn-pi34/README.md

   FreqCorr = 0;            # [ppm] "big" R820T sticks have 40-80ppm correction factors, measure it with gsm_scan
 };
 ```
-- enable SDR autogain (adding MinNoise and MaxNoise values):
+- SDR autogain target range (adding MinNoise and MaxNoise values):
 ```
   OGN:
   {
     CenterFreq = 868.8;    # [MHz] with 868.8MHz and 2MHz bandwidth you can capture all systems: FLARM/OGN/FANET/PilotAware
-    Gain       =  50.0;    # [dB]  Normally use full gain, unless intermodulation occurs of you run with an LNA, then you need to find best value
-    MinNoise   =   2.0;    # default minimum allowed noise
-    MaxNoise   =   8.0;    # default maximum allowed noise
+    Gain       =  50.0;    # [dB]  this is the startup gain, will be automatically adjusted MinNoise   =   2.0;    # default minimum allowed noise MaxNoise   =   8.0;    # default maximum allowed noise };
-  };